hestiacp/hestiacp-docs/cli_commands/commands.rst

 **add file manager functionality to Hestia Control Panel**

-**Label**:   `hestia`

 **Options**: `[MODE]`

-The function installs the File Manager on the server for access through the Web interface.
+This function installs the File Manager on the server for access through the Web interface.

 *******************************************************************